 If he’s really close to the groom, you could put them in the exact same outfit while giving the groomsmen a contrasting waistcoat – that way, he’ll definitely look like the guest of honour.

 A grumpy page boy is never ideal, so it’s worth taking extra effort to make sure he feels comfortable on the day.
 Our boys’ suits for hire are cut to give him plenty of room for running around and tearing up the dancefloor.
 And we’ll do all the measuring to make sure it fits beautifully.

 An extra tip would be to opt for a suit with a high percentage of wool as the natural fibre encourages airflow to keep him cool.
 These suits are generally pretty good at avoiding creases too, which is a real perk when it comes to the photos.

 If it’s really hot or he’s not a fan of wearing a suit, you could just put him in the trousers and waistcoat.
 He’ll still look smart as the waistcoat will keep his shirt in place.
 Another option is to let him change his shirt and waistcoat to a t-shirt later on in the day.

 And don’t worry about him growing out of his suit before the day arrives.
 You only need to get him fitted six weeks in advance, and we can always do a re-sizing nearer the time if you think he’s grown.

-Most people tend to style their page boy just as they’ve styled their groomsmen and being able to hire pre-tied cravats, patterned ties and top hats in junior sizes makes this possible.
-On the flipside, if you want to give him a gift to say thank you, a tie you’ve bought him to wear on the day works well.
+Most people tend to style their page boy just as they’ve styled their groomsmen and being able to hire pre-tied cravats, patterned ties and top hats in kids’ sizes makes this possible.
+On the flip side, if you want to give him a gift to say thank you, a tie you’ve bought him to wear on the day works well.

 You could even let him choose his own accessories (perhaps from a pre-vetted selection) so he feels included in the process.
 Or maybe just leave it to something like his socks if you’ve already decided what you’d like him to wear.